Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 Located in the popular Kata Beach area, the Kata Beach market is a smaller Phuket night market.

-At this night market, there’s plenty of seating in the middle, and several restaurants offer menus to order food from them.
+At this night market, there’s plenty of seating in the middle, and several restaurants offer menus for ordering food.
 As you walk, there are also traditional vendor stalls selling food!

 Kata Night Market is the perfect place to go after a long day at Kata Beach! — LOCATION